top of page

 CII rating system: A, B, C, D, and E ratings

 Ships are rated from A to E based on their CII performance, with A being the most efficient and E the least.
-The rating boundaries decrease by about 2% annually.
+The rating boundaries will decrease by about 2% annually.
 Ships rated 'D' for three consecutive years or rated 'E' for one year, must submit a corrective action plan to improve their CII compliance.

 CII Rating